Home » PowerShell Tips » PowerShell Get Filename Without Extension

 [System.IO.Path]::GetFileNameWithoutExtension('D:\LogTest\Newline-FileTest.txt')

-In the above PowerShell script, GetFileNameWithoutExtension() the method accepts file path and gets filename without extension as below
+In the above PowerShell script, GetFileNameWithoutExtension() the method accepts the file path and gets the file name without extension.

 [System.IO.Path]::GetFileNameWithoutExtension('D:\LogTest\Newline-FileTest.txt')